MLH/mlh-hackathon-organizer-guide/Organizer-Timeline/4-Months-Before/Sponsorship-Prospectus.md

 * The basics: date, location, number of expected attendees, etc.

 * The story behind your event, an introduction to your team, and a note about what you’re trying to accomplish, as well as what makes your event special.
-What are its differentiating factors? [link to marketing?]
+What are its differentiating factors?

 * An overview of available sponsorships — what companies get and how much it will cost them.